Quanta-Switch/ansible_qnos_modules/README.md

 # Experimental QNOS Ansible Modules
-This document describes how to download/use QNOS Ansible modules before these modules are upstreamed to Ansible.
+This repository keeps the QNOS Ansible modules.
-In other words, after QNOS Ansible modules are upstreamed to Ansible, QNOS modules will be installed at the same time when you install Ansible, since they are part of Ansible’s release.
+After QNOS Ansible modules are upstreamed to Ansible, QNOS modules will be installed at the same time when you install Ansible, since they are part of Ansible’s release.
 Because some QNOS modules are under development, you still can use this way to update the QNOS Ansible modules.

 #	The purpose of QNOS modules
 Ansible is a popular tool to help you automate I.T. process e.g. provision IT resources, deploy application and network configurations.

-## QNOS network_cli platform
+## QNOS `network_cli` platform
 The `qnos` `cliconf` plugin provides the capabilities to use Ansible vendor agnostic modules (`cli_command` and `cli_config`) to automate against QUANTA Switches.
 Please refer to [Advanced Topics with Ansible for Network Automation](https://docs.ansible.com/ansible/latest/network/user_guide/index.html) for more detailed information.

 Remember set `ansible_network_os` and `ansible_connection` correctly, i.e.: